Realm-Bot/docs/Commands/modcmds.md

   ### Options
    **user** - to type the player you want to unban

-   **realm** - the realm you want to unban them in
+   **realm** - the realm you want to unban them in if you own more than

-   **reason** - optional reason why you unbanned
+   **reason** - *optional* reason for the unban

    ---

 ## 3) /realm kick
-   This command is used to revoke a players realm membership.
+   This command is used to revoke a player's realm membership, ie. they will be removed from the realm members.
 They can however join back if they have an invite

  ### Options
    **user** - The user you wanna kick